thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.3.4
+- sleep timer now shows a live countdown on the sound detail screen after it is set
+- “Set Timer” label is automatically replaced by a `mm:ss` timer while active and restored when the timer ends or is turned off

 ### 0.3.3
 - fixed missing back arrow on the sound detail screen and ensured it is always visible on dark backgrounds
 - adjusted home screen header so the title and subtitle sit fully inside the gradient background